You are currently browsing the tag archive for the ‘taxonomy’ tag.

 A Delightful Andrewsarchus model/toy produced by Bullyland

-Some scientists believe the creature was a hunter who captured the giant land animals of the time.
+Some scientists believe the creature was a hunter which captured the giant land animals of the time.
 Other scientists believe the animal was a scavenger which lived on the rotting carcasses of primitive whales and beached sea turtles.
 Another group feels that the creature fed on huge beds of shellfish, and a final school holds that the animal was even larger than believed and was at least part-herbivore!

 An unpainted model of an athletic hunting Andrewsarchus (as envisioned by Paleocraft)

 The taxonomy of Andrewsarchus is equally confusing.
 The great skull was initially classified as a giant creodont (an extinct order of alpha-predators which share an ancestor with today’s carnivore).
-The first scientific paper about the creature by great paleontologist and…um eugenicist Henry Fairfield Osborn states, “An outline sketch of the skull was sent in a letter to the Museum, from which Dr. W. D. Matthew immediately observed its real affinity to the primitive Creodonta of the family Mesonychidae.”
+The first scientific paper about the creature by great paleontologist and…um, eugenicist, Henry Fairfield Osborn, states, “An outline sketch of the skull was sent in a letter to the Museum, from which Dr. W. D. Matthew immediately observed its real affinity to the primitive Creodonta of the family Mesonychidae.”

-Later scientists have been less certain about lots of things than Osborn was and Andrewsarchus’ place in the mammalian family is now uncertain.
+Later scientists have been less certain about lots of things than Osborn was and Andrewsarchus’ place in the mammalian family is now unclear.
 A consensus is emerging that the great creature shared common ancestors with the artiodactyls (like hippos, deer, and pigs).
 Perhaps its heritage provides insights into the link between the artiodactyls and their close (yet oh so distant) cousins the whales.

 A digital Andrewsarchus pensively gnawing a bone beside the Eastern Tethys (from BBC's "Walking with Beasts")

 Whatever the case is, these giant hoofed creatures with their immense powerful maws must have been amazing and terrifying to behold.
-Their fate seems to have been sealed as the Tethys closed and the Gobi basin dried out, but whenever I think of the harrowing deserts of Mongolia and China, I imagine their fearsome toothy spirits towering over the other strange ghosts of that haunted place.
+Their fate seems to have been sealed as the Tethys closed and the Gobi basin dried out, but, whenever I think of the harrowing deserts of Mongolia and China, I imagine their fearsome toothy spirits towering over the other strange ghosts of that haunted place.

 Wild Turkey (Meleagris gallopavo)